 - instant coffee granules (I use Folger’s decaf so my grandkids can partake)

 - vanilla ice cream

 How to Make Mocha Punch (it’s so easy!)

 Bring water to a boil.
-Remove from the heat and add Nestle Chocolate Nesquik, sugar, and coffee.
+Remove the water from the heat and add Nestle Chocolate Nesquik, sugar, and coffee.
 Mix well and let cool a little before pouring into a glass or plastic container.
 Refrigerate overnight or at least four hours.

 Thirty minutes before serving, scoop the chocolate and vanilla ice cream into a punch bowl.
 Remove the chocolate mixture from the refrigerator and give it a good stir.
 Carefully pour the mixture over the ice cream.

 Mix gently a few times before serving but don’t overmix.
 You don’t want the ice cream to melt completely.